ujr/swtools/doc/Tools.md

 **External sorting** is required when there is more data than fits into memory.
 The approach taken here is to sort chunks (runs) of the data and store them to temporary files.
-Then the first *m* of these files are into a new temporary file and then removed.
+Then the first *m* of these files are merged into a new temporary file and then removed.
 This is repeated with the next *m* temporary files until only one file is left, which is the sorted output.
 The merger order *m* is a parameter, typically between 3 and 7.